The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

 \section{Introduction}

 Through their stellar winds, intense radiation, and supernova (SN) explosions, massive stars ($M_\text{i} \gtrsim 8\,M_\odot$) dominate the energy budget of their host galaxies.
-Among these stars, massive Wolf-Rayet (WR) stars define a spectral class of stars with emission-dominated spectra that are physically characterized by strong, radiatively driven winds \citep[see][for a review]{Crowther2007}.
-They are subdivided in three main flavors: the nitrogen sequence (WN), the carbon sequence (WC), or the very rare oxygen sequence (WO), depending on whether their atmospheres are N-rich (CNO cycle products) or C / O-rich (He-burning products).
+Among them, massive Wolf-Rayet (WR) stars define a spectral class of stars with emission-dominated spectra that are physically characterized by strong, radiatively driven winds \citep[see][for a review]{Crowther2007}.
+They are subdivided in three main flavours: the nitrogen-sequence (WN), the carbon-sequence (WC), or the very rare oxygen-sequence (WO), depending on whether their atmospheres are N-rich (CNO cycle products), or C / O-rich (He-burning products).
 Most known WR stars are classical WR stars\footnote{For example, $\approx 90\%$ of the WR stars in the Galaxy are cWR stars, as can be estimated from the number of WC stars and hydrogen free/depleted WN stars - see \citealt{Crowther2007, Hamann2019}.} (cWR), defined as evolved, core He-burning (or rarely C-burning) WR stars.
 However, very massive stars can already appear as WR stars on the main sequence \citep{deKoter1997}.
-As immediate progenitors of black holes (BHs) and neutron stars, the attributes of WR stars largely determine observed properties of SN explosions and gravitational-wave (GW) detections arising from the merging of compact objects.
-Studying WR stars is hence essential for understanding the evolution of massive stars \citep[e.g.,][]{Hamann2006, Tramper2015, Shenar2016, Sander2019}, the energy budget of galaxies \citep[e.g.,][]{Doran2013, Ramachandran2018}, the upper-mass limit of stars \citep[e.g.,][]{Bestenlehner2011, Shenar2017, Tehrani2019}, and the properties of compact objects and SNe \citep[e.g.,][]{Woosley2002, Langer2012, DeMink2014, Marchant2016, Hainich2018b}.
+As immediate progenitors of black holes (BHs) and neutron stars (NS), the attributes of WR stars largely determine observed properties of SN explosions and gravitational-wave (GW) detections arising from the merging of compact objects.
+Studying WR stars is hence essential for understanding the evolution of massive stars \citep[e.g.,][]{Hamann2006, Tramper2015, Shenar2016, Sander2019} , the energy budget of galaxies \citep[e.g.,][]{Doran2013, Ramachandran2018}, the upper-mass limit of stars \citep[e.g.,][]{Bestenlehner2011, Shenar2017, Tehrani2019}, and the properties of compact objects and SNe \citep[e.g.,][]{Woosley2002, Langer2012, DeMink2014, Marchant2016, Hainich2018b}.
 Despite this, their formation, especially in the context of binary interaction, is still considered poorly understood.

 We discern among four distinct formation channels for WR stars.
 These formation channels are illustrated in a Hertzsprung-Russell diagram (HRD) in Fig.\,\ref{fig:WRformation} using evolution tracks calculated with the BPASS\footnote{bpass.auckland.ac.nz} (Binary Population and Spectral Synthesis) code V2.0 \citep{Eldridge2008, Eldridge2016}, and are defined as follows: